 In the letter, both Vronsky's brother and mother complain.
 His mother complains that Vronsky hasn't come to see her, and his brother says that he wants to talk to Vronsky.

 Vronsky leaves to inspect his racehorse (and see Anna).
-Also, he's avoiding drink because he doesn't want to add to his weight before the races
+Also, he's avoiding drinking because he doesn't want to add to his weight before the races.

 On his way out, some officers make fun of his premature baldness.